Granddad didn't hug as much but had a lot of incredibly important things to say and even more to teach his grandchildren.

 And he taught me something called values.
 Values I’ve cherished and carried with me through a lifetime of over seven decades.

+Like Granddad, Grandma was quiet, warm and loving.
+Most of the time she had one of her Grand kids or Great Grand kids in her arms and her knitting on her lap.
 In my mind I can still see her sitting in her rocking chair on the front porch with the latest grandchild on her lap*.
 Enjoying the breeze and overlooking the lake at their summer house with a sparkling glint in her eyes and a graceful, and very soft smile.
 If she was not there, she was upstairs sewing on her treadle powered Singer sewing machine.

 An old fashioned woman living an old fashioned good life.
 In my entire life, I never heard her complain or say anything bad about anyone or anything.